 We derive the allocation scheme given the number of redundant packets R per FEC group.
-In practice, we can do greedy search to find the minimum redundancy packets R which can satisfy target loss rate (e.g.,1e-6).
+In practice, we can do greedy search to find the minmum R value which can satisfy target loss rate (e.g.,1e-6).
+As a result, we can reduce the bandwidth overhead.